 In New Jersey, the right to receive child support is the child’s right—not the parent’s right.
 If you receive support on behalf of your child, you should not necessarily accept termination of payments simply because your child has turned 18 or 19.
 As long as your child is in need of financial support, parents may be obligated to continue their NJ child support payments for some additional period of time prior to the child’s 23 birthday.

 Do you still have questions about child support and the new termination provisions?
-Please contact us for a free consultation with one of our knowledgeable and experienced child support attorneys.
-Please call us today to schedule your free consultation: (888) 888-0919.
+Please contact us for an consultation with one of our knowledgeable and experienced child support attorneys.
+Please call us today to request an initial consultation: (888) 888-0919.